angeella/pARI/README.md

 Eklund, A., Nichols, E. T., and Knutsson, H. (2016).
 Cluster failure: Why fmri inferences for spatial extent have inflated false-positive rates.
 Pnas, 113(28):7900-7905.

-Blanchard, G., Neuvial, P., and Roquain, E. (2019).
-Post hoc confidence bounds on false positives using reference families.
-Submitted to the Annals of Statistics.

 # Did you find some bugs?

 Please write to angela.andreella[\at]stat[\dot]unipd[\dot]it or insert a reproducible example using [reprex](https://github.com/tidyverse/reprex) on my [issue github page](https://github.com/angeella/ARIpermutation/issues).